If you’d like to coil split your guitar’s Seymour Duncan SH-2N Jazz pickup, here’s an excellent guide for doing just that.

 To install the pickup, we first need to figure out which color wire goes to each coil.
-For the Seymour Duncan SH-2N Jazz pickup, like many Seymour Duncan pickups, the Green and Red wires go to one of the coils, while the White and Black wires go to the other.
+As with many Seymour Duncan pickups, in the SH-2N Jazz, the Green and Red wires go to one of the coils.
+The White and Black wires go to the other.
 The bare wire is a shield wire that is not directly connected to either of the coils and always goes to Ground.
 (Fig 1)

 The most common way to wire the SH-2N Jazz for regular operation is to solder the White and Red wires together.
 We then use the Black wire as the Hot, and the Green as the Ground, when installing the pickup into your guitar.
 The Bare and Green wires are often soldered together.
 (Fig 2)